repairtech/eula/README.md

 BUTTON, BY LOADING THE SOFTWARE OR BY OTHERWISE INDICATING ASSENT, YOU ACCEPT THIS EULA AND THIS EULA WILL BECOME A LEGAL AND ENFORCEABLE CONTRACT BETWEEN REPAIRTECH, INC AND YOU.
-IF YOU DO NOT AGREE TO THESE PROVISIONS, THEN DO NOT DOWNLOAD OR USE TECHUSB, TECHPORTAL, TECHWARU, KABUTO OR ANY OF OUR OTHER PRODUCT OFFERINGS.
+IF YOU DO NOT AGREE TO THESE PROVISIONS, THEN DO NOT DOWNLOAD OR USE TECHSUITE, KABUTO OR ANY OF OUR OTHER PRODUCT OFFERINGS.
-FROM HERE ON, TECHUSB, TECHWARU, TECHPORTAL, KABUTO AND ALL OTHER PRODUCT OFFERINGS WILL BE REFERRED TO AS “THE SOFTWARE”.
+FROM HERE ON, TECHSUITE AND KABUTO AND ALL OTHER PRODUCT OFFERINGS WILL BE REFERRED TO AS “THE SOFTWARE”.
 <br/>
 <h3>TERMS</h3>